-You can edit or rename an entity and insert, edit or rename attributes by holding down the Shift key and then clicking the name or attribute.
+Tip You can edit or rename an entity and insert, edit or rename attributes by holding down the Shift key and then clicking the name or attribute.
 Pressing the Tab key cycles between the entity's name, and primary key and non-primary key fields.
-After naming the field, press Return to insert a new field.

-If you need to zoom in on the entity to read the entity name and attributes, press F8 to view the Zoom Window, then use the scroll bars of the Zoom Window to center the entity on the Data Model reposition the view to better see the entity.
+After naming the field, press Return to insert a new field. Тір If you need to zoom in on the entity to read the entity name and attributes, press F8 to view the Zoom Window, then use the scroll bars of the Zoom Window to center the entity on the Data Model Window.

-Window.
 Press Shift while rolling the mouse wheel forward to increase the view magnification.
-You can use the Pan tool to
+You can use the Pan tool to reposition the view to better see the entity.